andrew/ultimate-awesome/README.md

 - [awesome-llm-time-series](https://github.com/xiyuanzh/awesome-llm-time-series) - Tracking papers, datasets, and models of "large language model (LLM) for time series".
 - [awesome-agi-agents](https://github.com/yzfly/awesome-agi-agents) - 🤖 Awesome list of AGI Agents.
 Agents 精选资源合集.
 - [ml-systems-papers](https://github.com/byungsoo-oh/ml-systems-papers) - Curated collection of papers in machine learning systems.
-- [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
+- [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
+- [awesome-data-agents](https://github.com/hkustdial/awesome-data-agents) - Continuously updated paper list on advancements in Data Agents.
+Companion repo to our paper "A Survey of Data Agents: Emerging Paradigm or Overstated Hype?".
 - [Awesome-CS-OpenCourse](https://github.com/0voice/Awesome-CS-OpenCourse) - 2025 精选｜全球顶尖高校计算机科学免费公开课合集！MIT、斯坦福等名校核心课全收录，从入门到进阶覆盖算法、AI、操作系统，助力高效提升技能。.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
 - [super-awesome-mac](https://github.com/tonnoz/super-awesome-mac) - A curated collection of my favorite (free) apps for MacOs.